Tag Archive : counselor shivani misri sadhoo

 Reasons Why Smart and Attractive Women Are Still Single

 Marriage isn’t the be-all and end-all for everyone.
-In a world where individualism is celebrated, many people opt to remain single, prioritizing personal fulfillment over traditional notions of partnership.
+In a world where individualism is celebrated, many people opt to remain single, prioritizing personal fulfilment over traditional notions of partnership.
 For some, focusing on career advancement, personal growth, or pursuing passions takes precedence over romantic entanglements.
 The notion that looks are the primary deciding factor when it comes to choosing a partner is completely outdated.
 Did you know that there are many smart and attractive women who are still single?

 What are the reasons that smart and attractive women are still single?